opentensor/bittensor-subnet-template/README.md

 - `template/protocol.py`: Contains the definition of the wire-protocol used by miners and validators.
 - `neurons/miner.py`: Script that defines the miner's behavior, i.e., how the miner responds to requests from validators.
 - `neurons/validator.py`: This script defines the validator's behavior, i.e., how the validator requests information from the miners and determines the scores.
+- `template/forward.py`: Contains the definition of the validator's forward pass.
+- `template/reward.py`: Contains the definition of how validators reward miner responses.

+In addition to the above files, you should also update the following files:
+- `README.md`: This file contains the documentation for your project.
+Update this file to reflect your project's documentation.
+- `CONTRIBUTING.md`: This file contains the instructions for contributing to your project.
+Update this file to reflect your project's contribution guidelines.
+- `template/__init__.py`: This file contains the version of your project.
+- `setup.py`: This file contains the metadata about your project.
+Update this file to reflect your project's metadata.
+- `docs/`: This directory contains the documentation for your project.
+Update this directory to reflect your project's documentation.

+__Note__
+The `template` directory should also be renamed to your project name.
 ---

 ## License